CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ...
 {% endhighlight %}

 By writing CartoCSS like this, your styles are more dynamic and responsive to your data.
-It allows you to easily make your own choropleth, category, or bubble map, just as you would with the Visualization Wizard in the CartoDB Editor.
+It allows you to easily make your own choropleth, category, bubble map, or intensity vizualization just as you would with the Visualization Wizard in the CartoDB Editor.

 ### Maps styled by end user

 CartoDB was created with the goal of helping people from all walks of life tell stories with maps and data.
 Let's say you're contracted by the USGS to create a simple interface to easily communicate earthquake data.
-We will be working from [this template](https://github.com/CartoDB/academy/blob/master/t/03-cartodbjs-ground-up/lesson-3/CartoDB-js-lesson3-template.html).
+We will be working from [this template](https://github.com/CartoDB/academy/blob/master/t/03-cartodbjs-ground-up/lesson-3/CartoDB-js-lesson3-template.html) (follow the link, then copy &amp; paste).
 Rename it to `cartocss-style.html`

 First, we'll define the style for a _Simple visualization_ between custom `<style>` tags as we discussed above.
 Put the `<style type='cartocss/text' id='...'>CartoCSS Styles</style>` element between the `<head>` tags, below the CSS and JavaScript library inclusions.

 Next we need to add more styles from the CartoDB Editor.
 The visualizations that I am recreating are:

 + Simple with an `id` of `simple`
-+ Category visualization with an `id` of `categ-report-sta`
++ Category by reporting station (`net` column), `id` is `categ-report-sta`
-+ Choropleth of earthquakes by magnitude with an `id` of `choropleth-magnitude`
++ Choropleth of earthquakes by magnitude (`mag` column), `id` is `choropleth-magnitude`
-+ Size (Bubble vizualization) earthquakes by magnitude with an `id` of `bubble-magnitude`
++ Size (Bubble vizualization) earthquakes by magnitude (`mag` column), `id` is `bubble-magnitude`
-+ Size (Bubble) earthquakes by magnitude, choropleth by depth with an `id` of `choropleth-magnitude`
++ Size (Bubble) earthquakes by magnitude (`mag` column), choropleth by depth (`depth` column), `id` of `bubble-choropleth`

 All of these CartoCSS styles go in their own `<style type='cartocss/text' id='...'>` structure between the `<head>` tags.
 The only one that requires some direct editing is the last one.
 This pulls the conditional styles from two different visualizations.